wanderingcaribou/popular-github-repositories/README.md

 - As a user, I want to see the name and stars-count of all Github repositories above 25k stars
 - As a user, I want some indication when the data is loading/being-fetched
 - As a user, I want to be able to specify the stars-count theshold that determines which which repos will be displayed
-- As a user, I want to click on one of the rows and be taken to a new "page" that shows:
+- As a user, I want to click on one of the rows and be taken to a new "page" that shows (please use internal app state to display this view, not react-router):
 - - repo name
 - - stars count
 - - open_issues_count